aimeos/aimeos-docs/src/frontend/html/implement-components.md

 The only thing you have to **adapt is the name of the error list** assigned to the view.
 It should be named after your class name to something like `$view->...ErrorList`.

 The cascade of `catch()` statements ensures that all exceptions are caught.
 Furthermore, all error messages translated that are passed to the view and shown to the customers.
-Unspecific execptions are logged and only a generic error message is shown in the front-end to avoid giving away sensitive information.
+Unspecific exceptions are logged and only a generic error message is shown in the front-end to avoid giving away sensitive information.

 You need to print these error messages in your component view which is described in the next section.

 # Display error messages

-The execptions caught in the methods and assigned to the view should be shown to the customers so they know what's going on.
+The exceptions caught in the methods and assigned to the view should be shown to the customers so they know what's going on.
 For this, you need to add a snippet similar to this one at the top of your component body view:

 ```php
 <?php if( isset( $this->detailErrorList ) ) : ?>